Guide to WordPress

 Plugins

 Plugins add functionality to your site.
-There are plugins for contact forms, SEO, caching, e-commerce, security and much more.
-The WordPress plugin directory contains tens of thousands of free options, with premium alternatives available from third-party developers.
+There are WordPress plugins for contact forms, search engine optimization (SEO), caching, e-commerce, security and much more.
+The WordPress plugin directory contains a vast library of tens of thousands of free options, with premium alternatives available from third-party developers.

 Posts and pages